 Let’s take a look at a few advertisements to get a sense for what to do.
 This is a mix of sponsored posts, or paid advertisements, and regular posts which advertise books.

-Fiction Book Series Readthrough Calculator
+Book Profit Calculator